Digital inclusion in Latin America

 Unlocking the potential of mobile internet

-The unconnected population is predominantly located in developing world markets, typically on low incomes and lacking basic and digital literacy skills.
-Mobile represents the best opportunity for the underserved to join the digital economy.
+The unconnected population is predominantly located in developing regions, typically on low incomes and lacking basic and digital literacy skills to be able to explore the benefit of the internet.
+Mobile represents the best opportunity for these people to join the digital ecosystem and economy.

 For more information on Connected Society in Latin America and the GSMA iniciatives, please contact Lucrecia Corvalán.